LunaSare/datelifeMS1/dryad/README.md

 ---
-title: 'README for Dryad Data Package from study "DateLife: leveraging databases and analytical tools to reveal the dated Tree of Life"'
+title: 'Dryad Data Package for study "DateLife: leveraging databases and analytical tools to reveal the dated Tree of Life"'
 output:
   pdf_document:
       keep_md: yes